utku-norman/justhink-ros/README.md

 ### Complete Scenario with a QTrobot

-1) For convenience, add the environment variables to `.bash_aliases`:
+1) For convenience, add the following aliases and environment variables to `.bash_aliases`:
 ```
 alias sshqtrp="ssh developer@192.168.4.1"
 alias sshqtpc="ssh qtrobot@192.168.100.2"